knocklabs/docs/pages/getting-started/example-app.md

 title: Example app
 ---

-Learn more about how Knock works and get up and running quickly using our [Nodejs example app](https://github.com/knocklabs/example-collaboration-app/) as reference.
+Learn more about how Knock works and get up and running quickly using our [Node.js example app](https://github.com/knocklabs/example-collaboration-app/).

 ## Introduction

-The example application is a classic collaboration application that covers common notification features.
-Users on the app belong to workspaces, and can be members of different projects within a workspace.
-Within projects, assets can be created and commented.

-## Features
+The Knock example app is a simple collaboration product where users can create assets and collaborate on them with comments.
+It includes a number of common notification use cases such as batching high-frequency notifications, managing notification preferences on behalf of users, and mapping a resource to a Slack channel.
+Here's a brief overview of the model of the Knock example app.
+The app has Users which belong to Workspaces.
+Each workspace has a number of Projects, which contain Assets.
+Users upload assets to projects, and then leave Comments on those assets to collaborate with their workspace members.

-1. Sign up with welcome email (includes how to identify users on Knock)
+1. Send a welcome email when a user signs up (includes how to identify users on Knock)
-2. In-app feed to see notifications
+2. Display notifications to users in-app with Knock's real-time feed
-3. Notifications via email when activities happen on projects (new comments and new assets)
+3. Send email notifications when new comments and assets are added to projects
-4. Integrate Slack on projects so all activity regarding them is available on a Slack channel
+4. Connect a project to a Slack channel so that all project activity sends notifications to the connected channel
-5. Mute projects (allow the user to disabled all notifications for a particular project)
+5. Enable a user to mute notifications for a specific project
-6. Support preferences: let the use select how do they want to get notified of each action (email, in-app feed, or both)
+6. Enable users to manage their notification preferences across all notification types for each channel (email, in-app feed, or both)

 ## How to run it locally